netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 * Changed the logic of copy-config to be similar to edit-config.

+* Clarified how txid values interact with when-dependencies together with default values.

 * Added content to security considerations.

+* Added a high-level example for YANG-Push subscriptions with txid.

 * Updated language about error-info sent at txid mismatch in an
 edit-config: error-info with mismatch details MUST be sent when